SafeDisc

 SafeDisc is a copy protection program for Microsoft Windows applications and games distributed on optical disc.
-Created by Macrovision Corporation, it was aimed to hinder unauthorized disc duplication.
+Created by Macrovision Corporation, it was aimed to hinder disc duplication.
 The program was first introduced in 1998 and was discontinued on March 31, 2009.

 Although the stated use is to prevent piracy, many, including the Electronic Frontier Foundation, believe it is used to restrict one's fair-use rights.

 History

 There have been several editions of SafeDisc over the years.
-Each one has the goals of making discs harder to copy.
-The current revision is marketed as SafeDisc Advanced.
+Each one had the goal of making discs harder to copy.
+The last revision was marketed as SafeDisc Advanced.

 The early versions of SafeDisc did not make the discs very difficult to copy.
-Recent versions 2.9+ could produce discs that are difficult to copy or reverse engineer, requiring specific burners capable of emulating the "weak sectors" and odd data formats that are characteristic of SafeDisc.
+Later versions 2.9+ could produce discs that are difficult to copy or reverse engineer, requiring specific burners capable of emulating the "weak sectors" and odd data formats that are characteristic of SafeDisc.

 Withdrawal of support

 Shortly after the release of Windows 10 in 2015, Microsoft announced that games with SafeDisc DRM would not run on the operating system, citing security concerns over the software due to the way in which it becomes "deeply embedded" in the system.
 Microsoft stated that supporting SafeDisc could have been a possible loophole for computer viruses to exploit.
 Support for SafeDisc on earlier versions of Windows was withdrawn upon the release of update number 3086255 in 2015.